SurPun/AWS-Developer-Associate/Section 14: Amazon S3 Security/Notes.md

 - Do not set your logging bucket to be the monitored bucket
 - It will create a logging loop, and your bucket will grow exponentially

+## 151. S3 Pre-signed URLs

+Amazon S3 — Pre-Signed URLs

+- Generate pre-signed URLs using the s3 Console, AWS CLI or SDK

+- URL Expiration
+ - s3 Console — | min up to 720 mins (12 hours)
+ - AWS CLI — configure expiration with —expires-in parameter in seconds (default 3600 secs, max.
+604800 secs ~ 168 hours)

+- Users given a pre-signed URL inherit the permissions of the user that generated the ORL for GET / PUT

+- Examples:
+ - Allow only logged-in users to download a premium video from your s3 bucket
+ - Allow an ever-changing list of users to download files by generating URLs dynamically
+ - Allow temporarily a user to upload a file to a precise location in your s3 bucket